COST OF DEBT

 In summary, the cost of debt represents the effective interest rate that a company pays on its borrowings, calculated based on the annual interest expense divided by the total debt outstanding.
 It is a key component of the company’s weighted average cost of capital (WACC) and influences capital budgeting, financial planning, credit risk assessment, and competitive positioning.
 Companies can lower their cost of debt by improving creditworthiness, negotiating favorable terms, optimizing capital structure, refinancing debt, and enhancing corporate governance.
 By understanding and managing the cost of debt effectively, companies can optimize their financing strategies, reduce borrowing costs, and support sustainable growth and value creation. 💼📊🔍

-See also COMPONENT COST AND OVERALL COST OF CAPITAL
+See also COST OF PREFERENCE

 Keywords: Cost of Debt, Weighted Average Cost of Capital, Interest Expense, Capital Structure. 💼💳🌱